Apr 17, 2026

 People may opt for refinancing whether they’re looking to save money, simplify their finances by consolidating multiple loans, or adjust their payment structure to better fit current circumstances.

-Keep in mind that there’s never a guarantee that refinancing an existing loan will automatically result in better terms on your new loan.
+There’s never a guarantee that refinancing an existing loan will automatically result in better terms on your new loan, though, so keep that in mind.

 Nearly any type of loan can be refinanced if the conditions are right.
 Here's a breakdown of common refinanced loans: